vlad17/runlmc/README.md

 0. code/run large benchmarks (no ipynb in benchmarks).
 0. Write up ICML paper.
 0. Clean up benchmarks: set tasks for general cleanliness, figure out what to do with standard_tester.py, remove path dependency (right now access `../data` requires you to be in the benchmarks/ directory for invocations).
 How to run - info should go in their main pages, README should say how to print the help paragraph for all the scripts.
+Move slurm script for large kernel perf grid into repo, clean it up too.
 0. TODO(general-solve) Preconditioner?
     * Does chan Preconditioner carry over to SKI approximation? -> no, it doesn't
     * Do other inner circulant preconditioners (e.g., whittle) help inversion? -> no